-15 US States You Do Not Want To Retire In Due To Taxes, Living Expenses
+15 Least Popular US States To Retire In

-You may have read some articles on best places to retire in America, but do you know the worst states for retirees in the US?
-Click through to find out about the 15 states you should avoid if you want to make the best of your retirement money.
+You may have read some articles on the best states to retire in America, but do you know the worst places for retirees in the US?
+Read on to check out about the 15 states you should avoid if you want to make the best of your retirement money.

-Cons: highest cost of living; highest state and local income taxes in the US; property taxes ranked fourth; expensive health care and housing; heavy traffic; cold and snowy winter;
+Cons: highest cost of living; highest state and local income taxes in America; property taxes ranked fourth; costly health care and housing; cold and snowy winter; bad traffic;

-Pros: a relatively safe place; three of the top 10 hospitals in the country for geriatrics
+Pros: New York is a relatively safe place; three of the top ten hospitals in the country for geriatrics

-Cons: cost of living ranked second in the US; the second-highest median home value of $424,400; high-income tax at 8.9%; high sales tax at 5.75%; estate tax at over 16% for estates valued at $1 million and above; violent crimes are 3.5 times the national rate; higher property crime rate than average.
+Cons: cost of living ranked second in the US; the second-highest median home worth $424,400; high-income tax at 8.9%; high sales tax at 5.75%; estate tax at more than 16% for estates valued at $1 million and above; violent crimes are 3.5 times the national rate; higher property crime rate than average.

-Cons: the average rent is $1,527 per month (67% higher than the national average); the median home value is double the national average; the real estate tax is sky-high; healthcare costs 8% higher than average; some retirement income tax can reach a whopping 8.97%; thunderstorm; blizzards
+Cons: the average rent comes at $1,527 per month (67% higher than the national average); the median home value is double the national average; the real estate tax is sky-high; healthcare costs are 8% higher than average; some retirement income tax can reach a whopping 8.97%; blizzards; thunderstorm;

 Cons: above average cost of living; 17.5% of North Carolina live below the poverty line; average income is $64,490 (14% less than the national average); income of older residents is 18.3% below average; a flat income tax of 5.75%;